OleksiyRudenko/link-manager-for-google-drive-gas/README.md

 Normal development cycle requires `gapps upload` to update the script in Google environment.

-More details on project are at [this closely related project](https://github.com/OleksiyRudenko/gd-linkman).
+More details on the application are at [this closely related project](https://github.com/OleksiyRudenko/gd-linkman).

 Please, refer to the above for more details.